-DISCIPLINARY ACTIONS FOR CLASS I OFFENSES: Elementary Students and Secondary Students subsequent offenses.
+DISCIPLINARY ACTIONS FOR CLASS I OFFENSES: Elementary Students and Secondary Students

-First Offense: In-school conferences and parental contact when warranted.

-Circumstances may warrant disciplinary action as outlined under in-school suspension, out-of-school suspension and/or notification of law enforcement authorities.
+- First Offense: In-school conferences and parental contact when warranted.
+Circumstances may warrant disciplinary action as outlined under subsequent offenses. - Subsequent Offenses: In-school disciplinary action such as detention, corporal punishment, in-school suspension, out-of-school suspension and/or notification of law enforcement authorities.